Class-incremental learning: survey and performance evaluation on image classification: Approaches

 \minisection{Sampling strategies.} The simplest way to select exemplars to add to the memory is by randomly sampling from the available data (random), which has been shown to be very effective without much computational cost~\cite{chaudhry2018riemannian, rebuffi2017icarl}.

-Inspired by~\cite{welling2009herding}, iCaRL proposes to select exemplars based on their corresponding feature space representations (herding).
+Inspired by Welling~\cite{welling2009herding}, iCaRL selects exemplars based on their corresponding feature space representations (herding).
 Representations are extracted for all samples and the mean for each class is calculated.
 The method iteratively selects exemplars for each of the classes.
 At each step, an exemplar is selected so that, when added to the exemplars of its class, the resulting exemplar mean is closest to the real class mean.
 The order in which exemplars are added is important, and taken into account when some need to be removed.
-Although this iterative selection procedure usually outperforms random, it increases computational cost.
+Although this iterative selection procedure can outperform random, it increases computational cost.

 In RWalk~\cite{chaudhry2018riemannian}, two other sampling strategies are proposed.
 The first one calculates the entropy of the softmax outputs and selects exemplars with higher entropy (entropy).
 This enforces selection of samples that have more distributed scores across all classes.
 Similarly, the second one selects exemplars based on how close they are to the decision boundary (distance), assuming that the feature space and the decision boundaries do not change too much.
 For a given sample $(\mathbf{x}_{i},\mathbf{y}_{i})$, the pseudo-distance to the decision boundary is calculated by $f(\mathbf{x}_{i};\phi)^T V_{\mathbf{y}_{i}}$, meaning that the smaller the distance, the closer to the decision boundary.